herrevilkitten/quip-getting-started-vue/README.md

 A few files are change to provide support for Vue.
 Example files can be found in the [files](files) directory.

 Instead of making the changes listed here, you can use my [Quip Hello](https://github.com/herrevilkitten/quip-hello-vue) repository as a starter.
 It already has all of the necessary changes.
+I recommend that you still read through this document in order to learn about the caveats and what that various changes do.

 ## Caveats